Tesohh/UniBZ-TicTacToe/report.typ

 Instead of remembering losing combinations, it dynamically picks the best possible move on every turn.

 At 100% difficulty, it is unbeatable.
-I never managed to win against it, and I even tried doing 5000 matches against a normal mode bot and the very smart bot always won.
+I never managed to win against it, and I even tried doing 5000 matches against a normal mode bot and the very smart bot never lost.

 It works by checking each of these conditions in order:
 0. Based on the difficulty, randomly choose if we should actually perform the best move or a random one.